Cancer Care in Elderly Patients; A Record Based Retrospective Analysis of Clinical Profile and Overview of Treatment

 Abstract

-Background and Objective: Cancer can develop at any age, but the incidence of cancer rises dramatically at a later stage in life.
-Cancer management in older people can be complex.
-Comorbidity and Physiologic age-related changes can affect how and when cancer is diagnosed, whether or not treatment is offered and the individual tolerance to anticancer therapy.
-This retrospective study aimed to assess the clinical profiles of elderly cancer patient to optimize cancer care.
+Background: Cancer can develop at any age, but the incidence of cancer rises dramatically at a later stage in life.
+Cancer management in older individuals can be complex due to comorbidities and physiological age-related changes.
+These factors can affect how and when cancer is diagnosed, whether treatment is offered, and how well patients tolerate anticancer therapy.
+This retrospective study aimed to assess the clinical profiles of elderly cancer patients to optimize cancer care.

-Materials and Methods: This retrospective study comprised cancer patients attended our oncology department between 2018 to 2022 who were above the age ≥65 years.
-All the information regarding the type of cancer, performance status, intent of treatment, treatment completion and follow up status at 3 years were documented and analyzed.
+Materials and Methods: This retrospective study included cancer patients who attended our oncology department between 2018 and 2022 and were 65 years and older.
+Data on cancer type, performance status, intent of treatment, treatment completion, and follow-up status at 3 years were documented and analyzed.

 Results: A total of 230 patients were included in the study.
-The common malignancies were Carcinoma Head and Neck and Lung Cancer followed by Esophagus and Colorectal malignancies.
-Most of the patients presented with Performance Status of 1 (57.8%).
-The intent of therapy was curative in 49.1% and Palliative in 30.1% patients.
-At median follow up 36 months 15% of treated patients were on regular follow-up and they were alive without disease.
+The most common malignancies were head and neck carcinoma and lung cancer, followed by esophageal and colorectal malignancies.
+Most patients presented with a performance status of 1 (57.8%).
+The intent of therapy was curative for 49.1% of patients and palliative for 30.1%.
+At a median follow-up of 36 months, 15% of treated patients were alive without disease and on regular follow-up.

-Conclusion: Head and Neck Cancer was the most common cancer seen in our study.
-Elderly patients with cancer presented with good performance status, hence Elderly Cancer patients deserve same opportunity as younger patients for treatment and survival options.
+Conclusion: Head and neck cancer was the most common cancer observed in our study.
+Elderly cancer patients presented with a good performance status, suggesting that they deserve the same opportunities as younger patients for treatment and survival options.

 Introduction